Developers VidTech

 In-house analytics: Pros & cons

-Building an in-house analytics solution gives you full control over how data is collected, processed, and visualized.
+Building an in-house observability and analytics solution gives you full control over how data is collected, processed, and visualized.
 You can define your metrics, create custom dashboards, and integrate deeply with your internal tools.
 However, this flexibility comes with significant engineering overhead.
 Mapping player events accurately requires deep technical knowledge, and maintaining consistent data quality across multiple devices is difficult, especially during high-traffic events.
 Supporting new playback technologies or workflows often means rebuilding major parts of the system.

 Here’s how the tradeoffs compare: